 - Don't like coconut?
 Omit the coconut and add ½ cup more of oats, nuts, seeds or dried fruit.

-- Use coconut oil to keep it dairy free.
+- Use melted coconut oil to keep it dairy free.

-- Vanilla extract is my favorite, but you can also use pure almond.
+- Pure vanilla extract is my favorite, but you can also use pure almond.